fregante/chrome-webstore-upload/How to generate Google API keys.md

 Here's how to get its 2 access keys: `clientId`, `refreshToken`

+Version below v2 used `clientSecret`, but this is no longer used, as long as you create a "Chrome App" OAuth.

 *Note:* the names you enter here don't really matter.
 This will take approximately 10 minutes, sorry.

 1. Visit https://console.developers.google.com/apis/credentials